rifqimf12/tlx.toki.id-go/README.md

-Solutions to [TLX TOKI Courses](https://tlx.toki.id/courses) Problems in Go
+Solutions to [TLX TOKI Courses](https://tlx.toki.id/courses) Problems in Go.
+There will be no other commit, just realize that Go is much slower than c++ hence not suitable for competitive programming.
+Or I may doing it in a wrong way--by not using concurrencies.